GlacioHack/xdem/doc/source/cheatsheet.md

      - Positive and negative errors that are larger near high slopes and symmetric with opposite slope orientation, making landforms appear visually.
      - Likely horizontal shift due to geopositioning errors, use a {ref}`coregistration` such as {class}`~xdem.coreg.NuthKaab`.
      - Even a tiny horizontal misalignment can be visually identified!
 To not confuse with {ref}`peak-cavity`.
+   * - {ref}`peak-cavity`
+     - Positive and negative errors, with one sign located exclusively near peaks and the other exclusively near cavities.
+     - Likely resolution-type errors, use a {ref}`biascorr` such as {class}`~xdem.coreg.TerrainBias`.
+     - Can be over-corrected, sometimes better to simply ignore during analysis.
+Or avoid by downsampling all elevation data to the lowest resolution, rather than upsampling to the highest.
    * - {ref}`smooth-large-field`
      - Smooth offsets varying at scale of 10 km+, often same sign (either positive or negative).
      - Likely wrong {ref}`vertical-ref`, can set and transform with {func}`~xdem.DEM.set_vcrs` and {func}`~xdem.DEM.to_vcrs`.